Watching a loved one go through severe detox symptoms can feel as painful on your insides as it looks like on their outsides.

 Amphetamine and methamphetamine withdrawals can also have severe detox symptoms associated with them, such as psychosis, depression, hallucinations, irritability, excessive sleeping and an excessive appetite.
 Psychosis may pose the greatest threat, as the person may have no concept of reality.

-Do not try and endure severe detox symptoms.
 The best method of detoxification is through seeking professional help and trusting the process.

 Fair Oaks Recovery Center of California has a team of onsite addiction professionals to help you recover from drugs and alcohol.
 Contact us anytime at (888) 989-9690.